benAkehurst/stock-price-predictor/README.md

 The aim of the server will take a stock symbol, pull the last 100 days of stock data from Alphavantage then make a prediction on what the stock price will be today!
 We also save each prediction in a database to make checking if the predictions came true.

+I also wanted to use this project as an opportunity to work with Server Side Rendering of a client app.
+I chose Pug as a template engine and run all the basic functionality of the client though vanilla Javascript.
+All the client side files can be found in the `public` and `views` folders.

 ## Prerequisites

 - A MongoDB instance running